Antiarthritics: Corticosteroids

 Corticosteroid is a class of drugs that features the reduction of inflammation and suppression of the immune system.
 Common medication includes prednisone and cortisone.
 These corticosteroids can be taken orally or can be injected directly into the painful joints.

 Due to the extensive risk of side effects associated with the use of corticosteroids, it is generally recommended for short term therapy.
 For example, during a flare-up or an episode of arthritic symptoms, short-term corticosteroids are administered to rapidly decrease inflammation of the joints.

 Mechanism of action

 Corticosteroids mediates multiple steps in the inflammatory pathway.
-To exert an effect, the steroid compound binds toglucocorticoid receptors.
+To exert an effect, the steroid compound binds to glucocorticoid receptors.
 As a result, the receptors changes their conformation and influences glucocorticoid response elements.
 These elements are connected with either suppression or stimulating transcription of genes responsible for ribonucleic acid and protein synthesis.
 Corticosteroids are responsible for inhibiting transcription factors that control the synthesis of proinflammatory molecules, including macrophages, eosinophils, lymphocytes, mast cells, and dendritic cells.
 Corticosteroids also exert their effect by inhibiting phospholipase A2.
 Phospholipase A2 controls the production of various inflammatory mediators.